On the Reliability of Information Retrieval From MDS Coded Data in DNA Storage: Reliability of Data Retrieval

 \begin{theorem} For a given read profile $\boldsymbol{r}=(r_1,\ldots,r_N)$, the probability of successful retrieval $P_{\text{\normalfont succ}\mid\boldsymbol{r}}$ satisfies

 which can alternatively be expressed as in~\eqref{eqP0}, where $N$ and $K$ are the parameters of the outer $(N,K)$ MDS code. \end{theorem}

-In the special case where all strands are read an equal number of times, the result in Theorem~\ref{thm1} simplifies to the expressions given in Corollary~\ref{corr4}.
+In the special case where all encoded sequences are read an equal number of times, the result in Theorem~\ref{thm1} simplifies to the expressions given in Corollary~\ref{corr4}.
 While this scenario is idealistic and far from typical in practice, Corollary~\ref{corr4} will be useful for deriving subsequent results.

 \begin{corollary} Consider a uniform read profile \mbox{$\boldsymbol{r}=(r_1,\ldots,r_N)$}, with $r_j=r$ for all $j\in[N]$.
 The PMF of the random variable \mbox{$\rv{S}_N{(r)}\in [-N, N]$} is given by